Going to prison will disrupt a person’s life. Yet if a person develops a deliberate strategy, he may use the time to recalibrate and grow. Learn how.

 - Confidence and resilience

-At Prison Professor, we don’t work with inveterate criminals who perpetuate those continuing problems through the choices they make.
-Clients who retain our consultants are different from those who live criminal lifestyles.
-Unfortunately, a journey through the criminal justice system can destabilize even well educated individuals who have fallen into the clutches of relentless prosecutors.
+Unfortunately, a journey through the criminal justice system can destabilize even well-educated people who have fallen into the clutches of relentless prosecutors.
 We aspire to help them.

 - In what ways has your trouble with the legal system influenced your ability to rest?